Mitch Hescox, President/C.E.O., EEN, ex officio

 The Rev. Dr. Jim Ball, Executive Vice President for Policy and Climate Change

-The Rev. Jim Ball (Ph.D., Drew University) is Executive Vice President for Policy and Climate Change at the Evangelical Environmental Network and author of the award-winning book, Global Warming and the Risen LORD: Christian Discipleship and Climate Change.
+The Rev. Jim Ball (Ph.D., Drew University) is the Senior Advisor for Policy and Climate Change at the Evangelical Environmental Network and author of the award-winning book, Global Warming and the Risen LORD: Christian Discipleship and Climate Change.
 Jim has testified before Congress and appeared on ABC’s Good Morning America, Fox, CNN, and NPR.
 He has been profiled in the New York Times, and honored by Rolling Stone magazine as one of their environmental “Warriors and Heroes,” and by Time magazine as one of its climate change “innovators.”
 His Ph.D. dissertation focused on how evangelical Christians have responded to environmental issues.

 -Contact Jim at Jim@creationcare.org

 Kyle Meyaard-Schaap, National Organizer and Spokesperson for Young Evangelicals for Climate Action

 Kyle serves as the National Organizer and Spokesperson for Y.E.C.A. and has been a steering committee member since 2013.
 Kyle holds an undergraduate degree in religious studies from Calvin College (B.A.
 '12) and a masters of divinity degree from Western Theological